sirschrockalot/ai-crm/docs/prd/presidential-digs-crm-prd.md

 - 99.9% system uptime
 - 80% AI feature acceptance rate

 **The PRD is ready for development handoff.
-All core requirements are defined, technical architecture is specified, and success criteria are established.
-The development team can now begin implementation with confidence.**
+All core requirements are defined, technical architecture is specified (including frontend consolidation from micro-apps to monolithic), and success criteria are established.
+The development team can now begin implementation with confidence, starting with the frontend architecture migration.**